 Avoiding Miscommunication in the Virtual Workplace

 Whether it is hybrid or entirely from home, remote work is here to stay.
 According to Gallup’s September Update, 45 percent of all U.S. employees are working remotely in some capacity.
-Roughly 25 percent of U.S. employees work remotely full-time; the remainder works in a hybrid environment.
-As employees and employers continue to adjust, how will the lack of face-to-face interaction impact how we communicate?
-Will the integration of video conferencing in the virtual/hybrid workplace help reduce nonverbal miscommunication?
-Read along and find out how nonverbal communication plays a role in our everyday lives and how you can improve your nonverbal skills during remote work.
+Roughly 25 percent of U.S. employees work remotely full-time; the remainder work in a hybrid environment.
+How will the lack of face-to-face interaction impact how we communicate as employees and employers continue to adjust?
+Will integrating video conferencing in the virtual/hybrid workplace help reduce nonverbal miscommunication?
+Read along and discover how nonverbal communication plays a role in our everyday lives and how you can improve your nonverbal skills during remote work.

 What is nonverbal communication, why is it so important, and what is it?

-Nonverbal communication is the use of physical gestures and vocal inflections such as facial expressions, tone of voice, and eye contact when interacting face-to-face.
+Nonverbal communication uses physical gestures and vocal inflections such as facial expressions, tone of voice, and eye contact when interacting face-to-face.
 We use both verbal and nonverbal communication simultaneously to communicate effectively.
 It consists of actions and reactions humans are less cognitively aware of or in control of, resulting in authentic interactions.
-Nonverbal cues are universally understood, making them a powerful way to communicate effectively.
+Nonverbal cues are universally understood, making them a powerful communication tool.

 Have you ever felt disconnected from your team while working remotely?
 If you answered yes, this might be due to our inability to read others’ nonverbal cues over a computer.
 According to the University of Texas Permian Basin, nearly 40 percent of a person’s attitude is perceived through vocal tone.
 This statistic shows us that it is substantially easier to connect emotionally to those around you when face-to-face.
 Eliminating the ability to perceive one’s nonverbal cues leads to a lack of connection and understanding.